roberiacono/qcli/README.md

 A minimal Unix-style CLI for interacting with a local LLM server (llama.cpp / Qwen models).

-qcli sends prompts to a local llama.cpp server and prints clean responses in the terminal, without heavy dependencies or frameworks.
+qcli sends prompts to a local llama.cpp server and streams responses token by token in the terminal, without heavy dependencies or frameworks.

 ---